beneath-hq/beneath/contributing/00-introduction.md

 - This directory (`contributing/`) provides general information for contributors, including an overview of the codebase and a guideline to setting up a development environment
 - The `README.md` file in each subdirectory provides implementation details about the specific module, such as its purpose, design decisions, and notes for contributors

-The only files in this repository that are considered user-facing (i.e. *not* for contributors) are:
+The only files in this repository that are considered user-facing (i.e. _not_ for contributors) are:

 - The documentation files in `docs/`
 - The `README.md` file at the root of the repository
+- The `README.md` files in the `examples/` folder
 - The `README.md` files at the root of each client library directory (e.g. `clients/python/`)

 ## Next steps